sova-org/Sova/old_tui/static/help/grid.md

-The `Grid` (also called `Scene`) is the most central view of `BuboCoreTUI`.
+The `Grid` (also called `Scene`) is the most central view of `SovaTUI`.
 It is used to view and manipulate the musical scene currently playing.
 By using the scene, you can create different tracks (called `Lines`) and create / delete / organise musical patterns (called `Frames`).

 ## Organisation